pjsjongsung/EVAC/README.md

 ===================================================

+In permutohedral_lattice/CMakeLists.txt, set the path to the **libtensorflow_framework.so** file in line 8.

 To compile the code run:
 ````
 sh build.sh
 ````
+Running the above command in the main folder gives you **lattice_filter.so** file.

 See the nested module [permutohedral_lattice](https://github.com/MiguelMonteiro/permutohedral_lattice) for more information on compilation for different image types.